Public Engagement Grant Scheme

 In the main library, a fixed online display, posters and a display of equipment and related objects will give information about imaging innovations and uses of the electromagnetic spectrum for imaging.

-We aim to render physics data in new physical, spatial, multisensory and experiential forms, in a workshop with MA students at the Royal College of Art, then display the results alongside the British Library's upcoming exhibition Beautiful Science.
+We aim to render physics data in new physical, spatial, multisensory and experiential forms, in a month-long project with MA students at the Royal College of Art, then display the results in a public exhibition.